Oct 7, 2022, 6:49:19 AM CDT Jul 3, 2024, 6:05:04 PM CDT

 "Fidget devices are especially effective for kids with ADHD because they allow children to move without being disruptive," says Hurse.

-How can teachers support children with ADHD in the classroom?
+How can teachers support children with ADHD in school?

 According to the Centers for Disease Control and Prevention (CDC), teachers can use different strategies to support children with ADHD in their classrooms:

-Hurse notes that kids with ADHD (and most kids) need an outlet, such as recess, as a break from the classroom environment and that taking recess away as a punishment can be counterproductive.
+“Kids with ADHD (and most kids) need an outlet, such as recess, as a break from the classroom environment and taking recess away as a punishment can be counterproductive,” Hurse says.
+“An alternative punishment could be reducing the child's screen time.
+Or just a short quiet time out and discuss the child's behavior with the child and how they can make better decisions.”

 In practice, these strategies can look like accommodations, including: